The stained-glass windows and chandelier in the First Congregation Sons of Israel in St. Augustine.

 Spanish Military Hospital

-What: Every tour at the Spanish Military Hospital includes the apothecary gardens where they grow healing herbs and plants to use in poultices.
+What: Every tour at the Spanish Military Hospital includes the apothecary gardens, where the medical staff grew healing herbs and plants to use in poultices.
+Visit the garden after your tour.

 Where: 3 Aviles Street, St. Augustine, Florida 32084